transmission-labs/traffic-light/doc/src/route-planning/prototype-specification.md

 - **Format:** TODO: specify format

 ### Route planning
-- **Initial**: the vehicle MUST accept a destination and create an initial route plan.
+- **Initial:** the vehicle MUST accept a destination and create an initial route plan.
-- **Update**: the vehicle MUST update its route plan based on information received.
+- **Update:** the vehicle MUST update its route plan based on information received.
+- **Map:** the vehicle MUST read and use the map provided in configuration.

+### Mapping
+- TODO: specify the map format.

 ### Telemetry
 - The vehicle MUST push telemetry to a socket/module provided in configuration (TODO: details to follow).